DhushanthanK/Scanning-Documents-with-Perspective-Transformation/README.md

    - Reordered the contour points to align them correctly.
    - Applied perspective transformation to obtain a top-down view of the document.

+4. **Post-Processing**:
+   - Converted the perspective-transformed image to grayscale.
+   - Applied Gaussian blur to the transformed image to enhance visual clarity.
+   - Displayed the results for review.

-4. **Text Recognition**:
+5. **Text Recognition**:
    - Utilized `easyocr` to detect and extract text from the perspective-transformed document image.
    - Highlighted and annotated the detected text on the image.
    - Printed the extracted text line by line in the terminal.

-5. **Post-Processing**:
-   - Converted the perspective-transformed image to grayscale.
-   - Applied Gaussian blur to the transformed image to enhance visual clarity.
+6. **Translation**:
+   - Translated the extracted text into Traditional Chinese (or any other language) using the Google Translate API or DeepL API.
-   - Displayed the results for review.
+   - Displayed the translated text for further analysis or use.

 ## Technologies Used